janhartigan/FractalJS/README.markdown

 # FractalJS

-FractalJS is a jQuery plugin that lets you convert any canvas element into a navigable fractal rendering.
+A JavaScript HTML5 canvas-based fractal-drawing app that lets you zoom up to any level of precision (or at least as far as JavaScript's floating point precision goes :-).
+It uses a complex number class to calculate the Mandelbrot set for each pixel in the canvas and colors the points outside the set using a color-smoothing algorithm.

 <hr />